 “Well, it all depends on the project, if it is something fun, well written why not?
 Never say never and frankly I don’t see myself working on a tv show as a chef”.

 Do you follow any tv show or have a favourite cooking book?

 “There you go!
 Here is an example of a well made program.
 Attention and care to its minimum detail, what it really means to work in a real kitchen” concludes Ivan.

-Ivan Milani – Italian Chef, husband to a photografer and furry dad to Giula and to Renzo the Dog.
+Ivan Milani – Italian Chef, husband to a photographer, dad to Giula and furry dad to Renzo the Dog.